chrisGreer92/chrisGreer92/README.md

 - 💞️ I’m looking to collaborate on something interesting
 - 📫 How to reach me chris.i.greer@gmail.com

-Currently studying computer science at University of Nottingham full time and working part time.
+Recently graduated in Bsc Computer Science with First Class Honours from University of Nottingham.

+Currently continuing to learn and build personal projects while searching for work.

-I'm looking to get into more comminity projects and make contributions while improving my coding skills and learning new things.
+I'm also looking to get into more comminity projects and make contributions while improving my coding skills and learning new things.